Item 6: Embrace the newtype pattern

 76 | let new_direction = update_trajectory(thruster_force);

-The same pattern of using a newtype to mark additional "unit" semantics for a type can also help to make boolean arguments less ambiguous.
+The same pattern of using a newtype to mark additional "unit" semantics for a type can also help to make purely Boolean arguments less ambiguous.
 Revisiting the example from Item 1, using newtypes makes the meaning of arguments clear:

 #![allow(unused)]